HilaryKoerner/Banking-and-Polling-Python-Analysis/README.md

 # Banking and Polling Python Analysis

+Using Python, I analyzed two data sets (budgetary data and polling data).

 The first challenge is to analyze budget data.
 The csv file is just two columns of data (date, Profit & Loss).
 In this exercise I did the following:
-Supervisor View Product Sales by Department - This allows the Supervisor to view a table of the current departments and their total profits based on their sales and over head.
-Supervisor Add New Department - This allows the Supervisor to add an entirely new department to be used in the inventory.

 1. Counted how many months of data were included in the data set.
-This was achieved by putting the dates into their own list and finding the length.
+This was done by putting the dates into their own list and finding the length.
 2. Found the total sum of the profit and loss.
-This was done by putting the profit & loss data into a list and calculating the sum.
+This was achieved by putting the profit and loss data into a list and calculating the sum.
 3. Calculated the rate of change.
 I iterated through the csv file and found the difference of each month compared to the previous month.
 I put these amounts into a dictionary with the corresponding dates.
 To find the rate of change, I took the sum of the difference and divided that by total months less one month
 4. I calculated the greatest increase by finding the max value of my dictionary.
 I did this for the greatest decrease as well.
 I pulled the months that corresponded to these amounts
 5. I compiled the findings into an easy-to-read python print out and exported the findings to a text file